Frequently Asked Questions

 No, all Erasmus Mundus students must study full-time.

-It is only possible to obtain an Erasmus Mundus Scholarship once, but you are welcome to apply as a fee paying student.
+It is only possible to obtain an EMJM Erasmus Mundus Scholarship once, but you are welcome to apply as a fee paying student.

 We only accept a completed upper secondary school degree, bachelor’s degree or master’s degree in English from Australia, Canada, Ireland, New Zealand, United Kingdom or USA, as proof of English language proficiency.